IBM/queryPattern/README.md

 Since we made changes to the smart contract we now need to re-deploy it to the peer.

-1. Open up [contract/package.json](./contract/package.json) in VS Code
+1. Open up [contract/package.json](./contract/package.json) in VS Code.

 2. Change the *version* property to **0.0.2** and save the file.